 So, whether you’re 20, 40, 60, or 102, we still recommend building and maintaining a low-cost, globally diversified portfolio that reflects your personal goals and risk tolerances.
 We still advise against trying to pick individual stocks or react to current market conditions.
 We still suggest you only change your portfolio’s asset allocations if your personal goals have changed – never in raw reaction to changeable market moods.

-Spend less.
 Were you planning for higher investment returns than reality has delivered?
 Since your portfolio is most vulnerable to negative sequence risks early in retirement, you may want to initially spend less than planned, to give your portfolio the fuel it needs to replenish itself.

-Tap other assets.
 When you retire, you typically have several sources of income to draw from.
 You may have traditional investment accounts, retirement accounts, Social Security, or pension plans.
 Your investments are usually divided between stocks and bonds.
 You may have equity in your home.
 You may have, or be in a position to create an annuity.
 You may have cash reserves.
 If you encounter stock market sequence risk early in retirement, you might be able to tap a combination of your non-stock assets for initial spending needs.
 This can mitigate the hit your portfolio will otherwise have to take if you must liquidate shares of stock.

-Consult with a financial advisor.
 Sequence risk is usually not the only consideration at play in retirement planning.
 There are taxes to consider.
 Estate plans to bear in mind.
 Carefully structured investment portfolios to maintain.
 Logistics to learn.
 All this speaks to the value an experienced advisor can add before, during, and after this pivotal time in your financial journey.

 At Woodstone Financial we help our clients prepare for and mitigate sequence risk within the greater context of their goals for funding, managing, spending, and bequeathing their lifetime wealth.
 Please be in touch today if we can help you with the same.